muthusm/Sequence-to-Sequence-Learning-with-Neural-Networks/README.md

 - DNNs cannot be used to map sequences to sequences.
 This paper addresses this issue and presents a general end-to-end approach to sequence learning using Long Short-Term Memory (LSTM).
 - The main result from conducting experiements from the paper is that on an English to French translation task from the WMT'14 dataset.

-# Bullet points
+### About the data
 - This dataset has about 700 million words.
-The model has 60000 input words and 80000 output words
+- The model has 60000 input words and 80000 output words.
+- 4 layers of 1000D cells LSTM, 8000 dimensional state.
+- Trains only on 30% of the training data

 # Discussion Topic 1
 Cover first chosen topic, ask a question for the class to discuss